ronit-sharma1997/ChairGeekWebsite/README.md

-Web App developed for Northeastern Electrical/Computer Engineering Capstone Project ChairGeek
+Web App developed for Northeastern Electrical/Computer Engineering Capstone Project ChairGeek.

+In order to help Northeastern students find a seat in the crowded Snell Library, the ChairGeek team designed a proof-of-concept for a system that senses the fullness of seats in the library and displays this availability to students.
+To further define this problem, ChairGeek decided to work with standard library table sizes and standard ceiling height, evaluating an unknown number of students at each table.
+To this end, they designed a ceiling-mounted device using an infrared sensor grid and a Raspberry Pi to process and communicate data as well as a website to display data.

 Demo Video: https://drive.google.com/file/d/1ShE0q-8uqXIkyxyVYM8SQNiQD6hOvacd/view?usp=sharing